mertkayacs/Mini-Batch-Gradient-Descent-Pure-Python/README.md

 Training / Test data is splitted %80 / %20 .
 They are shuffled but it is optional(Check the main method to enable/disable).

+Dataset generator is not created by me but my close friend Cemsina Güzel ( https://github.com/cemsina ) .
+It creates a random model and a dataset.
+Usage:
+python dataset_generator.py <num_of_samples>

 Mert KAYA 2020